 The NSU BSW benchmark is that 80% of the students will be rated as "competent "or above on each of the competencies assessed.
 This will be used to make program changes where required.
-Finding: Target was met.

-Analysis: In 2019-2020, the target was not met.
-In the 2019-2020 AC, 59% of 56 students met competency on the Exit Exam during the assessment cycle.
-Based on the analysis of the AC 2019-2020 results, and to drive improvement in AC 2020-2021, faculty continued to revamp the policy content by expanding the number of policy analyses that are done in the course, continuously updated the content, and offered more learner-directed learning opportunities.
+Analysis: In 2020-21, the target was met.
+In the 2020-21 AC, 81% of 59 students met competency on the Exit Exam during the assessment cycle.
+Based on the analysis of the AC 2020-21 results, and to drive improvement in AC 2021-22, faculty created a new course titled Intro to Policy and Research to facilitate the introduction of earlier content related to policy in the social work curriculum.
+This allowed for students to have a firm knowledge of the history of certain policies and fundamentals of policy development to enhance the learning in SOWK 4350.
+These changes will improve the students' ability to understand that human rights and social justice, as well as social welfare and services, are mediated by policy and its implementation at the federal, state, and local levels.
 Faculty also completed an exam analysis to determine which areas of the specific competency the students were struggling with and determined if modifications to the exam were needed.
-As a result of these changes, in AC 2020-21, the target was met with 81% of 59 students meeting competency.
+As a result of these changes, in AC 2020-21, the target was met with 87% of 39 students meeting competency.

-Decision: Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-In AC 2021-2022, faculty have created a new course title Intro to Policy and Research to facilitate the introduction of earlier content related to policy in the social work curriculum.
+Decision: Based on the analysis of the AC 2021-22 results, faculty will implement the following changes in AC 2022-23 to drive the cycle of improvement.
+Faculty are requiring students to take the new Intro to Policy and Research course to facilitate the introduction of policy content earlier in the social work curriculum.
 This will allow for students to have a firm knowledge of the history of certain policies and fundamentals of policy development to enhance the learning in SOWK 4350.
-These changes will improve the student's ability to understand that human rights and social justice, as well as social welfare and services, are mediated by policy and its implementation at the federal, state, and local levels, thereby continuing to push the cycle of improvement forward.
+These changes will not be measured in the assessment of students for one to two years as assessment will not happen until students taking the new course are assessed in their final semester.
+Lastly, faculty will meet in the summer of 2022 to complete an exam analysis to determine content and construct validity, to determine which areas of the specific competency the students were struggling with, and to make appropriate changes on the exam.
+These changes will improve the students' ability to understand that human rights and social justice, as well as social welfare and services, are mediated by policy and its implementation at the federal, state, and local levels, thereby continuing to push the cycle of improvement forward.

 Measure 5.2.
-(Direct - Values, Skills, Cognitive & Affective Processing)

-Students in SOWK 4190, Field Work, complete a field internship at an outside agency, which allows them to practice social work under the supervision of a field instructor.
+(Direct - Values, Skills, Cognitive & Affective Processing Dimension) Students in SOWK 4190, Field Work, complete a field internship at an outside agency, which allows them to practice social work under the supervision of a field instructor.
 Students are evaluated by field instructors using the Field Instrument.
 This instrument measures student achievement across various dimensions related to each Competency.
-The Field Instrument assesses students on the Values, Skills, and Cognitive & Affective Processing dimensions.
+The Field Instrument assesses students on the Values, Skills, and

+Cognitive & Affective Processing dimensions.
 The measurement benchmark at NSU for each competency is 80%.
-This means that, at NSU, 80% of student's will be rated as "competent" or above on each competency (scored a three or higher on the five-point scale).
+This means that, at NSU, 80% of students will be rated as "competent" or above on each competency (scored a three or higher on the five-point scale).